Lorraine Galvez

-Alessandra Lorraine Galves is a Filipina singer, nurse, and television host who gained national recognition as a grand finalist in the fifth season of Tawag ng Tanghalan, a singing competition segment on the Philippine variety show It's Showtime.
+Alessandra Lorraine Galvez is a Filipina singer, nurse, and television host who gained national recognition as a grand finalist in the fifth season of Tawag ng Tanghalan, a singing competition segment on the Philippine variety show It's Showtime.
 She is also known for her hosting roles on digital platforms and her affiliation with Polaris, the talent management arm of ABS-CBN's Star Magic.

 Early life and education

 Galvez hails from San Fernando, La Union, Philippines.
 She pursued a Bachelor of Science in Nursing at World Citi Colleges in Quezon City.
 In 2022, she was listed among the successful examinees in the Philippine Nurse Licensure Examination.
 She later obtained her United States Registered Nurse (USRN) license.